inloop/image-picker/README.md

 - [x] updating recording status
 - [x] showing current access permissions to camera

-To see an example of custom implementation that supports all mentioned features please see class `LivePhotoCameraCell` and `VideoCameraCell` of *ExampleApp*.
+To see an example of custom implementation that supports all mentioned features please see class `LivePhotoCameraCell` and `VideoCameraCell` of *Image Picker* source code..

 ### Implementing custom assets cell